jhach/bump-paper/content/posts/2023/2015 WWE Performance Center Trainees; Where Are They Now?/index.md

 From 2016-2019, Kenneth Crawford, now going by Montez Ford, gained success tag teaming with Angelo Dawkins.
 Their tag team would be called the Street Profits.

 In late 2019, the Street Profits would be called up to the main roster where they remain today, splitting time with Raw and Smackdown.

+{{< youtube 8YnbN2MmFOw >}}
+Montez Ford appeared on The Pivot Podcast along with his wife, Bianca, to discuss storylines, Wrestlemania 40, marriage, training, and more.

 Status: Active (WWE)